The arterial supply to the upper limb is delivered via five main vessels (proximal to distal):

 The dilated portion of the axillary artery can compress the brachial plexus, producing neurological symptoms such as paraesthesia and muscle weakness.

-The definitive treatment of an axillary artery aneurysm is surgical, and involves removing the aneurysm and reconstructing the vessel wall using a graft.
+The definitive treatment of an axillary artery aneurysm is surgical.
+It involves excising the aneurysm and reconstructing the vessel wall using a vascular graft.

-When the axillary artery reaches the lower border of the teres major, it becomes the brachial artery.
-The brachial artery is the main source of blood for the arm.
+The brachial artery is a continuation of the axillary artery past the lower border of the teres major.
+It is the main supply of blood for the arm.

-Immediately distal to the teres major, the brachial artery gives rise to the profunda brachii – the deep artery of the arm.
-It travels along the posterior surface of the humerus, running in the radial groove.
-It supplies structures in the posterior aspect of the arm (e.g the triceps brachii, and terminates by contributing to a network of vessels at the elbow joint.
+Immediately distal to the teres major, the brachial artery gives rise to the profunda brachii (deep artery), which travels with the radial nerve in the radial groove of the humerus and supplies structures in the posterior aspect of the upper arm (e.g. triceps brachii).
+The profunda brachii terminates by contributing to an anastomotic network around the elbow joint.

-The brachial artery descends down the arm immediately posterior to the median nerve.
-As it crosses the cubital fossa, underneath the brachialis muscle, the brachial artery terminates by bifurcating into the radial and ulnar arteries.
+The brachial artery proper descends down the arm.
+As it moves through the cubital fossa, underneath the bicipital aponeurosis, the brachial artery terminates by bifurcating into the radial and ulnar arteries.

 Clinical Relevance: Occlusion or Laceration of the Brachial Artery

 The radial artery enters the hand dorsally, crossing the floor of the anatomical snuffbox.
-It turns medially and moves between the heads of the adductor pollicis.
-The radial artery then anastamoses with the deep palmar branch of the ulnar artery, forming the deep palmar arch, which gives rise to five arteries supplying the digits.
+It then turns medially and travels between the heads of the adductor pollicis muscle.
+The radial artery supplies a branch to the thumb, the index finger and to the superficial palmar arch – it then continues as the deep palmar arch.

 As a result, two arterial arches are formed: